RolandJansen/intermix-plugin-template/README.md

 ## Install

 This is a template repository.
-You can either build another clean repository from it or fork it (which is not how it's ment to be used but you can do it).
+You can either build another clean repository from it or do a fork (which is not how it's ment to be used but you can do it).

+## Adaption

+This should be changed:

+* License (at least copyright infos)
+* package.json (everything before *scripts*)
+* Plugin class should be renamed, also in the index.ts
+* README should be replaced

 ## Usage